The Early Years

-Work started in the summer of 2011, and continued slowly but surely through until the spring of 2014.
+Work started in the fall of 2012, and continued slowly but surely through until the spring of 2014.
 Cabana Desolation officially opened for our first guests in mid-July of that same year.

 During this time there were numerous challenges and delays.
 All the materials for building were brought out piece-by-piece on the company motor vessel, for one.
 Government imposed shutdowns for various bureaucratic decisions was the source of another delay.
 However, work eventually continued, and the dream edged closer to becoming reality.

 What followed was a completely hand-designed and hand-crafted eco resort.
 More than 25 individuals participated in the construction process in one way or another.
 Many of these workers still work for the company in various positions today.

 When you visit Cabana Desolation Eco Resort you can truly sense the hard work, dedication and vision that went into its creation.
 It is this vision and commitment that continues to drive the product and PRSK forward into the future.